What Is It?

 Symptoms of GD may develop gradually.
 If you or your child has the symptoms described above, make an appointment with your primary care provider.
 You may also need to see a blood specialist, or hematologist, and possibly a neurologist or geneticist.

 The prognosis is different for each type of GD.
-Type 2 GD typically results in severe developmental delay and death by age 2 to 4; even with treatment, life expectancy for people with type 2 GD is shortened.
-Children with type 3 GD may live into their twenties or thirties.
-Some people with very mild type 1 GD may have so few symptoms that they are never diagnosed, and have a normal life expectancy.
+GD2 typically results in severe developmental delay and death by age 2 to 4; even with treatment, life expectancy for people with GD2 is shortened.
+Children with GD3 may live into their twenties or thirties.
+GD1 can be effectively treated with the therapies discussed above.

 National Gaucher Foundation